make-software/casper-net-sdk/Docs/Articles/CasperEventStandard.md

     CLType bytes    — Casper binary type encoding (tag byte + optional inner types)
 ```

-All integers are little-endian.
 The `String` encoding used here is the standard Casper string encoding: a `u32` length followed by the UTF-8 content (no null terminator).

 ### Events (`__events`)